-Michael Flynn faces showdown before judge over Justice Dept. bid to drop prosecution
+Michael Flynn judge emphasizes he is not a ‘rubber stamp’ in Justice Dept. bid to drop prosecution

 “The Government has engaged in highly irregular conduct to benefit a political ally of the President,” Gleeson summarized, saying, “There is clear evidence . . . [that it] reflects a corrupt and politically motivated favor unworthy of our justice system.”

-Gleeson argued the FBI had ample, legitimate grounds to investigate Flynn’s lies, which went to the heart of the investigation of whether Trump’s campaign coordinated with Russia’s intervention in the election, whether Flynn was seeking to reward Russia at Trump’s direction or others’, and whether his lies exposed Flynn to Russian blackmail.
+Gleeson argued the FBI had ample, legitimate grounds to investigate Flynn’s lies, which went to the heart of the investigation of whether Trump’s campaign coordinated with Russia’s intervention in the election, whether Flynn was seeking to reward Russia at Trump’s direction or that of others, and whether his lies exposed Flynn to Russian blackmail.

 Flynn faces a sentence of zero to six months under his initial plea deal.
 Flynn’s initial defense team postponed a December 2018 sentencing hearing after Sullivan balked at a recommendation of probation.
 At one point, Sullivan summarized Flynn’s lies to the FBI and to the White House and about his lobbying work for Turkey by saying, “Arguably, you sold your country out.”